šŸ‚ Black Friday Deal ā€“ Save up to 60% on your first year with Paymo!

 procrastiwork multitasking procrastination

 Coined by Jessica Hische, procrastiworking means avoiding the work you should be doing by focusing on other productive tasks.
-Procrastiworking could be meal planning when you should be cooking or working on the design of your presentation instead of laying out all the data.
+Procrastiworking could be meal planning when you should be cooking or creating a presentation, like working on the design instead of laying out all the data.

 Now I see procrastiworking as a circus act: masterfully spinning plates, dashing from one plate to the other to keep them in motion, dazzling the audience.
 People might applaud your multitasking skills, but you are frantically dashing from one task to the other, splitting your focus and depleting your resources.
 And maybe, the plate you should be working on is not even in place for performance.